 port XX unreachable.
 Otherwise, no message is sent.

-- If the LVS node server receives the ICMP error message within the Response Timeout period, the ECS instance is declared unhealthy.
+- If the LVS node server receives the ICMP error message within the response timeout period, the ECS instance is declared as unhealthy.

-- If the LVS node server does not receive any messages within the Response Timeout period, the ECS instance is declared healthy.
+- If the LVS node server does not receive any message within the response timeout period, the ECS instance is declared as healthy.

 If the ECS instance uses a Linux operating system, the speed of sending ICMP messages

-in high-concurrency scenarios is limited due to the anti-ICMP attack protection in
+in high traffic hours is limited due to the anti-ICMP attack protection function of

 Linux.
-In this case, even if an exception occurs in the ECS instance, SLB may declare
+In this case, even if an exception occurs to the ECS instance, SLB may declare

-the backend server healthy because the error message
+the backend server as healthy because the error message

 port XX unreachable is not returned.
-As a result, the actual service status is different from the health
+Then, the health check result deviates from the actual service status.

-Set a pair of custom request and response for the UDP health check.
-If the custom response is returned, the ECS instance is considered healthy.
+Specify a pair of request and response for UDP health checks.
+If the specified response is returned, the ECS instance is considered healthy.
 Otherwise, the ECS instance is considered unhealthy.
-To achieve this, you must add corresponding configurations for the client.
+To achieve this, you must configure the client accordingly.

 Health check time window

-The health check function has effectively improved the availability of your business services.
-However, to reduce impact on the system availability caused by frequent system switches because of health check failure, SLB declares an ECS instance healthy or unhealthy only after successive successes or failures within a specified timeframe.
+The health check function effectively improves the availability of your service.
+However, to avoid the impact of switching caused by frequent health check failures on system availability, status is switched (health check succeeded or failed) only when the health check succeeds or fails for a specified number of times in the time window.
 The health check time window is determined by the following three factors:

-- Response timeout (The amount of time to wait for the response.)
+- Response timeout: the length of time to wait for a response.

-- Health check threshold (The number of consecutive successful or failed health checks.)
+- Health check threshold: the number of consecutive successes or failures of health checks.

 The health check time window is calculated as follows:

-- Health check failure time window = Response Timeout x Unhealthy Threshold + Health
+- Health check failure time window = Response timeout × Unhealthy threshold + Health

-- Health check success time window = (Response Time of a Successful Health Check X Healthy
+- Health check success time window = Response time of a successful health check × Healthy

 Note The success response time of a health check is the duration from the time when the health check request is sent to the time when the response is received.
-For TCP health check, the time is very short and almost negligible because TCP health check only detects whether the port is alive.
-For HTTP health check, the time depends on the performance and load of the application server and is generally within seconds.
+When TCP health checks are used, the time is short and almost negligible because the health check only checks whether the port is alive.
+For HTTP health checks, the time depends on the performance and load of the application server and is generally within seconds.

-The health check result has the following impact on the requests forwarding:
+The health check result has the following impact on request forwarding:

-- If the health check of the target ECS instance fails, new requests will not be distributed to the ECS instance.
-Therefore, there is no impact on the client access.
+- If the health check of the target ECS instance fails, new requests are distributed to other ECS instance.
+The client access is normal.

-- If the health check of the target ECS instance succeeds, new requests will be distributed to it.
+- If the health check of the target ECS instance succeeds, new requests are distributed to it.
 The client access is normal.

 - If a request arrives during a health check failure window, the request is still sent to the ECS instance because the ECS instance is being checked and has not been declared unhealthy.
-As a result, the client access fails.
+Then, the client access fails.